OrshiKozek/DigitalProcessor/README.md

 Professor Gregory Benson, Fall 2019, University of San Francisco

 # DigitalProcessor
-Simulated Processor built in Digital that runs ARM Assembly code.
+Summary: Simulated Processor built in Digital that runs ARM Assembly code.

 ## How to run the program

 Download [Digital](https://github.com/hneemann/Digital)

-Download all the .dig and .hex files from the repository
+Download all the .dig and .hex files from the repository.

 Open processor.dig.
 This will open up the entire processor.

 To run each program, select the corresponding number from 0 to 6 under the PN (Program Number) button.
 Once selected, turn on the switch to run the program.
+See steps in the program for details.

 :warning: NOTE: To run a new program, you must stop running the experiment and re-run it to zero out the values.
 Otherwise the result of the new program will be added to the result of the old one.

+:exclamation: NOTE: You can change the frequency of the clock by right-clicking on it when the experiment is turned off.
+The default frequency is 5000.
+Note that #6 takes a while to run and complete at 5000 Frequency/Hz so a higher number is recommended for that program.

+View the expected setup of the processor [here](https://github.com/OrshiKozek/DigitalProcessor/blob/main/SampleProcessorImage.jpg).

 ## Programs and Outputs
 Program 0: Quadratic Equation where x = 2, a = 1, b = 2, c = 3.
 The result is 11.